You said something about main?

 // due to its vulnerabilities.
 More specifically, disabling http/2 will

-// prevent from being vulnerable to the HTTP/2 Stream Cancelation and
+// prevent from being vulnerable to the HTTP/2 Stream Cancellation and

 // Rapid Reset CVEs.
 For more information see: